wenduocheng/wenduocheng.github.io/_pages/about.md

 My background spans bioinformatic sequence analysis, evolutionary biology, environmental science, genome-wide association studies, and deep learning for computational biology.
 My current research interests lie in applying AI to accelerate biological discovery, particularly through biological foundation models and autonomous agents.
 Specifically, I am intersted in:

+How to build a virtual cell model?
+How to accelerate wet-lab experiments and scientific discoveries using LLM?

 # 🔥 News